turnly/turnly/docs/how-to-create-new-application.md

-# Athena — How to create a new application
+# Turnly — How to create a new application

 > This guide will help you with the addition of new applications, services, BFF, or
 > similar so that you are sure to follow all the basic steps